April 2, 2021

 6. The Walrus Mustache

 This natural, mustache style gets its name by resembling a walrus’s whiskers.
 It’s achieved when the hairs are thick and long enough to fully cover the top lip and potentially some of the bottom lip.
 Although this style seems simple, a walrus mustache usually takes about six months to a year to grow the hairs to the proper length.
 At this point, it’s easy to maintain and style by combing the mustache hairs straight down and trimming when necessary.

 The beard mustache isn’t the same as regular mustache styles but can actually be worn with the styles above.
 What sets this style apart from the others is that it’s a combo of a mustache and some stubble.
 Its popularity began to rise in 2020, so if you want a low-maintenance mustache style, this one is perfect!
 Simply pick what kind of mustache you want, shape it, and then let your beard area grow out without shaving it so often.
 This is the perfect low maintenance and trendy mustache look!

 Get A Professional Mustache Trim

 We understand that trimming and styling mustaches aren’t as easy as it seems.
-If you’re wanting to try a new mustache style but need some help, come see us at Premier Barber Institute.
+If you’re wanting to try a new mustache style but need some help, come see us at Premier Barber Institute in Norristown, Pennsylvania.
 Our students can help you achieve your desired mustache under the supervision of licensed professionals at an affordable price.
 Call us today to schedule your next appointment!